Where to Stay in Vienna in 2026: 6 Top Areas & Hotels

 You can find many cute restaurants, thrift stores, and nice cafés here that won’t be overcrowded.

-Some of the highlights of this district include Mariahilfer Strasse Street, a shopping heaven where you will find anything your heart desires!
+Some of the highlights of this district include Mariahilfer Strasse, a shopping heaven where you will find anything your heart desires!
 Aqua Terra Zoo is also in the area!

 a collage of three hotel photos: lounge area, bedroom, and hotel exterior

-• Boutiquehotel Das Tyrol – the interior design of this hotel was made by famous local designers like Wittman and Thonet, and the rooms also include a Nespresso coffee maker.
+• Boutiquehotel Das Tyrol – the interior design was created by renowned local designers such as Wittman and Thonet, and the rooms also include a Nespresso coffee maker.
 Start your day with a quick sesh at the spa before heading out!

-• Hotel Beethoven Wien – housed in a 1900 building that has a beautiful neo-Renaissance style, this hotel comes with elegantly furnished rooms, a terrace, and a great location!
+• Hotel Beethoven Wien – housed in a 1900 building with a beautiful neo-Renaissance style, this hotel offers elegantly furnished rooms, a terrace, and a great location!

-• Austria Trend Hotel Anatol Wien – set on a quiet street but still very close to the main shopping area, this hotel offers a mix of modern and classic designs and rooms, which are super comfortable and spacious and include air-conditioning.
+• Austria Trend Hotel Anatol Wien – set on a quiet street yet very close to the main shopping area, this hotel offers a mix of modern and classic designs and rooms that are super comfortable and spacious, with air-conditioning.

 • Hotel Josefine – loving the Art Deco rooms of this hotel, which offers an airport shuttle!
-The daring colors and stylish furnishings will instantly drop you in a period drama series!
+The daring colors and stylish furnishings will instantly drop you into a period drama series!

 • Pension Mozart – are you looking for cheap hotels in Vienna?
 Then check out this cozy, family-owned boutique hotel that offers modern, fully-equipped rooms.
 You’ll find a kitchenette and a flat-screen TV.
 The location is excellent, near the heart of the city.